Koanyaku/godot_rmesh_import/docs/importing_cbre-ex_files.md

     - Scale Mesh

         - A [Vector3](https://docs.godotengine.org/en/stable/classes/class_vector3.html) value representing the scale multiplier of the imported mesh.
 You usually don't want this to be the default value (1, 1, 1), but lower, as the mesh will be scaled up drastically, since sizes work different in CBRE-EX and in Godot.

-    - Include Invisible Collisions

-        - A [boolean](https://docs.godotengine.org/en/stable/classes/class_bool.html) value.
-Some RMesh files have collisions that are invisible.
-If this value is _true_, they will be included in the imported mesh.

 ---